-For students in grade 3 who took the standard state exams and for students who took ELA and Algebra Regents exams, the DOE uses student growth percentiles calculated as part of the Advance process.
-For educators, a technical report describing the details of the growth model is available online: http://schools.nyc.gov/Offices/advance/ForEducators/default.htm
+For students in grade 3 who took the standard State exams and for students who took ELA and Algebra Regents exams, NYCPS uses student growth percentiles calculated as part of the Advance process.
+For educators, a technical report describing the details of the growth model is available in the New York City Department of Education 2017-2018 Growth Model Technical Report.